 Try visiting one of the many markets, which are held for everything from flowers to witchcraft supplies.

 If you just want to relax?
 The neighborhoods of Roma and Condesa are considered wonderful for wandering around and finding a cafe to enjoy for the afternoon–when you’re deciding where to eat in Mexico City, those are both great options are well.

 A Note on Museum Closures in Mexico City

-If your three days in Mexico City trip fall over a Monday, check what is open and plan accordingly: much of the city, such as restaurants, etc, seemed to operate as business as usual, but museums were virtually all closed.
+If your 3 days in Mexico City trip fall over a Monday, check what is open and plan accordingly: much of the city, such as restaurants, etc, seemed to operate as business as usual, but museums were virtually all closed.